 People who do not comply with the following regulations may be required to leave the island on the next boat, be prevented from returning to Star Island for an indefinite period of time, and/or necessitate island staff calling upon law enforcement agents.

-Please review the document linked below which regards Star Island’s Safe Community, Child Abuse, Sexual Harassment, and Discrimination Policies
+Please review the document linked below which regards Star Island’s Safe Community and policies and procedures for addressing child abuse, sexual harassment, and discrimination.

 Permission to Use Star Island